datasprayio/open-next-cdk/opennextcdk/README.md

 A building block for Amazon's infrastructure-as-code CDK toolkit to deploy a NextJS app using AWS serverless services.
 Supported NextJs versions: >=12.3.0+ (includes 13.0.0+)

-Your NextJS app is packaged using OpenNEXT to fit the serverless format on Lambda
+Your NextJS app is packaged using OpenNext to fit the serverless format on Lambda

 # Quickstart